-As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company. transaction has been accounted for as reverse merger.
-As the former stockholders of iMedical became the majority stockholders of the Company after amalgamation, this transaction has been accounted for as a reverse merger and was treated as an acquisition of the acquirer) Company (legal recapitalization of iMedical (accounting acquirer).
-As iMedical was the accounting acquirer, the results of its operations were carried Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements are those of iMedical and are recorded at historical cost basis.
+As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company.
+This transaction has been accounted for as reverse merger.
+As the former stockholders of iMedical became the majority stockholders of the Company after amalgamation, this transaction has been accounted for as a reverse merger and was treated as an acquisition of the Company (legal acquirer) and a recapitalization of iMedical (accounting acquirer).
+As iMedical was the accounting acquirer, the results of its operations were carried over.
+Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements are those of iMedical and are recorded at historical cost basis.

-These consolidated financial statements have been prepared to reflect recapitalization of capital retroactively adjusting the accounting acquirer's (iMedical) legal capital to reflect the legal capital of the accounting acquiree (Biotricity) pursuant to Exchange Agreement dated February 2, 2016 as explained in above paragraphs and Note to the consolidated financial statements.
+These consolidated financial statements have been prepared to reflect recapitalization of capital retroactively adjusting the accounting acquirer's (iMedical) legal capital to reflect the legal capital of the accounting acquiree (Biotricity) pursuant to Exchange Agreement dated February 2, 2016 as explained in above paragraphs and Note 9 to the consolidated financial statements.

 Basis of 6 Months Ended 12 Months Ended Presentation and Measurement Jun.
 30, 2016 Dec.
-31, 2015 Notes BASIS OF PRESENTATION AND MEASUREMENT BASIS OF PRESENTATION AND MEASUREMENT Measurement accounting principles generally accepted in the United States ("US GAAP") for interim financial information and the Securities Exchange Commission ("SEC") instructions to Form 10-Q and Article 8 of SEC Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and are expressed in United States dollars ("USD").
+31, 2015 Notes Basis of MEASUREMENT The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("US GAAP") for interim financial information and the Securities Exchange Commission ("SEC") instructions to Form 10-Q and Article 8 of SEC Regulation S-X. Accordingly, they do not include all of the in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and are expressed in United States dollars ("USD").
 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 Significant intercompany accounts and transactions have been eliminated.